jan-bogaerts/mark/src/markdownCode.md

     - if there is a project loaded with changes (the project's undo-service has data in the undo list), ask to save first.
     - call `storageService.new()`
   - open: a button to open an existing project.
-    - show a dialog box to select a file (use the default electron dialog box for this)
+    - show a dialog box to select a file `filename = await dialogService.showOpenDialog()`
     - if a file is selected, ask the storage-service to load the file.
     - wrap in an exception handler that shows an error dialog
   - save: a button to save the current project to file.
     - enabled when the project service has a filename for the project (field 'filename' has a value) and the undo service has undo data (indicating that the project has changed since the last save).
-    - if the project file does not yet have a filename, show a save-as dialog
+    - if the project file does not yet have a filename, show a save-as dialog `filename = await dialogService.showSaveDialog()`
     - if the user doesn't provide a valid filename, stop the action
     - if the user provides a valid filename,
       - call the storage-service 'save' function with filename as param.